altona Diagnostics’ approach to the IVDR

 altona’s stance

-Among the changes introduced by the IVDR, for example, the increased involvement of notified bodies, a new risk classification system, and enhanced post-market surveillance and transparency.
+Among the changes introduced by the IVDR are, for example, the increased involvement of notified bodies, a new risk classification system, and enhanced post-market surveillance and transparency.
 Therefore, altona Diagnostics has forcefully combined capacities for years to develop products corresponding to the IVDR.
 We are converting our AltoStar® and FlexStar® products into IVDR compliant versions.

 Amendment to the IVDR